-- The supportive services BLI may not exceed the supportive services amount approved under the renewal award; - The inclusion of costs for technical assistance, and/or project outcome analysis as an amendment to a grant agreement; - Changes in the committed leveraging amounts to be used in the coordination of housing assistance and supportive services that are critical to the delivery of services promised under the grant agreement.
-If leveraged resources are withdrawn, the grantee will be required to secure additional leveraged resources needed to sustain the project for the delivery of the appropriate level and type of services as committed in the application.
-Grantees may not amend the grant agreement to reflect a reduction in essential leveraged resources; and - A request for additional capital development activities that involve new facilities or sites which are not eligible activities under a renewal application.
+- The supportive services BLI may not exceed the supportive services amount approved under the renewal award; - The inclusion of costs for technical assistance, and/or project outcome analysis as an amendment to a grant agreement; - Changes in the leveraging committed to be used in the coordination of housing assistance and supportive services that are critical to the delivery of services promised under the grant agreement.
+If leveraging is withdrawn, the grantee will be required to secure additional leveraging needed to sustain the project for the delivery of the appropriate level and type of services as committed in the application.
+Grantees may not amend the grant agreement to reflect a reduction in essential leveraged funds; and

+• A request for additional capital development activities that involve new facilities or sites which are not eligible activities under a renewal application.